ncabanes/oldComputersHandbooks/darmouth-basic-1964/markdown/BASIC_Oct64.md

 seconds, indicating that the entire run required less than 0.
 5 seconds.)

-A complete history of a successful run of the linear equation solver presented earlier is shown on the following page.
+A complete history of a successful run of the linear equation solver presented earlier is shown here:

-Besides HELL0 and RUN, there are several extremely useful commands that may be given to the computer by typing at the start of a new line the command followed by pressing the "RETURN" key.

-STOP    causes the computer to stop whatever it is doing with the program.
-STOP may be used even with the computer is typing out; in this case it responds to your simply typing the letter S even without a "RETURN".

-LIST    will type out a complete listing of the program as it is, including all the corrections that have been made.
-To stop

-hell0
-user number--999999
-system—basic
-new 0r 0ld--new
-nevi pr0blem name—linear
-ready.
-10    read a1    f a2, a3, a4
+    HELLO
+    USER NUMBER--999999
+    SYSTEM—BASIC
+    NEW OR OLD--NEW
+    NEW PROBLEM NAME-—LINEAR
+    READY.
+    10    READ A1, A2, A3, A4
-15    let d =    a1 * a4 - a3 * a2
+    15    LET D = A1 * A4 - A3 * A2
-20    if d = 0    then 65
+    20    IF D = 0 THEN 65
-30    read b1    , b2
+    30    READ B1, B2
-37    let xi    = (b1*a4 - b2 * a2
+    37    LET X1 = (B1*A4 - B2*A2)/D
-42    let x2 =    < a1 * b2 - a3 * 1
+    42    LET X2 = (A1*B2 - A3*B1)/D
-55    print xi    , x2
+    55    PRINT X1, X2
-60    g0 t0 30
+    60    GO TO 30
-65    print "    n0 unique s0luti0n
+    65    PRINT "    NO UNIQUE SOLUTION
-70    data 1,    2,4
+    70    DATA 1, 2,4
-80    data 2,    -7, 5
+    80    DATA 2, -7, 5
-85    data 1    , 3, 4, -7
+    85    DATA 1, 3, 4, -7
-90    end
+    90    END
-run
+    RUN

-user n0.
-999999 pr0blem name: linear 6 sept.
-1964 time: 22:33
+    USER No. 999999 PR0BLEM NAME: LINEAR 6 SEPT.
+1964 TIME: 22:33
     4    -5.5
     .666667    .166667
     -3.66667    3.83333
-time: 1 secs.
+    TIME: 1 SECS.

+Besides HELLO and RUN, there are several extremely useful commands that may be given to the computer by typing at the start of a new line the command followed by pressing the "RETURN" key.

+*  **STOP**    causes the computer to stop whatever it is doing with the program.
+STOP may be used even with the computer is typing out; in this case it responds to your simply typing the letter S even without a "RETURN".

-listing after it has started but before it is completed, type S.
+*  **LIST**    will type out a complete listing of the program as it is, including all the corrections that have been made.
+To stop listing after it has started but before it is completed, type S.

-LIST--XXXXX will type out a listing of the program starting at line number XXXXX and continuing to the end or until the S key is pressed.
+*  **LIST--XXXXX** will type out a listing of the program starting at line number XXXXX and continuing to the end or until the S key is pressed.
 For instance, LIST--70 in the linear equations problem will start listing at line 70, permitting the user to inspect the DATA statements without waiting for the early part of the program to be listed.

-SAVE    If the user is done working with a program at the moment and wishes to return to it at a later time, he should save it.
+*  **SAVE**    If the user is done working with a program at the moment and wishes to return to it at a later time, he should save it.
 For instance, if the user must leave the teletype and is only half finished with the original typing, he types SAVE.
 Later on, he retrieves exactly what he saved by typing (DLD.
 He may then continue with the typing as if nothing had happened.

-UNSAVE    If a user has finished with a program that he has saved at some earlier time, he types UNSAVE.
+* **UNSAVE**    If a user has finished with a program that he has saved at some earlier time, he types UNSAVE.
 This action destroys the saved program, making room for other saved programs.
 All users are urgently requested to UNSAVE all programs for which they no longer have need.

-CATALOG In case a user is working with several different programs and forgets what names he gave them, typing CATALOG requests the computer to list the names of all programs currently being saved by that user.
+*  **CATALOG** In case a user is working with several different programs and forgets what names he gave them, typing CATALOG requests the computer to list the names of all programs currently being saved by that user.

-NEW    Typing NEW will permit the programmer to start a new problem.
-This command may be given at any time, and has the effect of erasing the previous program (unless it was saved. ) The computer will ask for the name of the new problem.
+*  **NEW**    Typing NEW will permit the programmer to start a new problem.
+This command may be given at any time, and has the effect of erasing the previous program (unless it was saved.)
+The computer will ask for the name of the new problem.

-OLD    This command is similar to NEW, but retrieves the named saved program, which may then be added to.
+*  **OLD**    This command is similar to NEW, but retrieves the named saved program, which may then be added to.
 Either OLD or NEW must be used in connection with the HELLO sequence, but either may be also used at any later time as well.
 Repeated use of OLD does not affect the saved program; it remains saved until it is unsaved, or until a new version is saved in place of it.

-SCRATCH This command is very close to NEW in that it erases the previous work and presents a clean slate.
+*  **SCRATCH** This command is very close to NEW in that it erases the previous work and presents a clean slate.
 It differs by retaining the name of the previous problem instead of asking for a new name.

-RENAME    serves to supply a new problem name for the current work without erasing it.
+*  **RENAME**    serves to supply a new problem name for the current work without erasing it.
 It is useful if one wishes to save two similar versions of a program.
 Save the first, use RENAME, make the desired modifications, and then save or run the modified version.